-The Coen’s tribute to the City of Angels in the early 90s has many theories floating around about it.
+The Coen’s tribute to early 90s Los Angeles has many theories floating around about it.
 Gulf War allegory.
 Opaque tribute to the Last Supper.
 Overdue update of the Taoist philosophy.
 Alice’s in Adventures in the American Dream.
 One thing that is undeniable, though, is that it’s their take on stoner noir; Easy Rider via Dashiell Hammett, as practised by Kem Nunn in Tapping the Source or Thomas Pynchon in Inherent Vice.

 Their clearest influence though, is the work of Raymond Chandler, a writer who famously used to recycle the best scenes from his short stories and compile them into novels.
 This approach meant that he had a tendency to leave a number of plot holes and loose hanging threads in his longer works.
 To him, it didn’t matter how a scene fit into the wider story as long as it grabbed the reader while they were reading it; and while this leads to some thrilling moments, it doesn’t add up to a satisfying whole.
-The Coens have followed this model so rigidly, The Big Lebowski having a plot with the coherency of a hippy at the end of this third doobie is a feature, not a bug.
+The Coens have followed this model so rigidly, The Big Lebowski having a plot with the coherency of a hippy at the end of this third doobie, isn’t a bug, it’s a feature.

 The list of characters is long and extensive.
-Some of the most iconic parts are played by actors who get two minutes to work, three quarters of the way in.
+Some of the most memorable parts are played by actors who get two minutes to work, three-quarters of the way in.
 It’s like the film is a tour of star’s homes where you actually get to meet the eccentric weirdos behind the electric swing gates.
-The Dude, even two decades later lives up to the hype of a man who spawned his own religion, even if it is just a new skin for Taoism.
+The Dude, even two decades later, lives up to the hype of a man who spawned his own religion, even if it is just a new skin for Taoism.
 Jeff Bridges’ inebriated dishevelment is a performance of such detail, that it could only come from a lifetime of experience.

 No, like the Dude’s living room after some guy peed on his rug, there was nothing left to tie The Big Lebowski together.
 But if you look around, all of the individual decorations adorning the shelves and walls, are some of the most original, seminal and incredible in all of auteur filmmaking.
 It was a risk for the Coens to make something so deliberately ramshackle, but nobody writes a single scene like they do.
 No one could have pieced a bunch of individual moments together with the verve and wit they manage, especially without even trying to glue them all together.
 The Dude abides, and so do I.